enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

   The plugin is implemented as a gRPC server that listens at UNIX domain socket.
 The plugin deployment should create a file on the file system to run the gRPC unix domain socket connection.
 The API server (gRPC client) is configured with the KMS provider (gRPC server) unix domain socket endpoint in order to communicate with it.
 An abstract Linux socket may be used by starting the endpoint with `/@`, i.e. `unix:///@foo`.
 Care must be taken when using this type of socket as they do not have concept of ACL (unlike traditional file based sockets).
 However, they are subject to Linux networking namespace, so will only be accessible to containers within the same pod unless host networking is used.

 ##### KMS v2 {#developing-a-kms-plugin-gRPC-server-notes-kms-v2}
-* kms plugin version: `v2alpha1`
+* KMS plugin version: `v2beta1`

-  In response to procedure call Status, a compatible KMS plugin should return `v2alpha1` as `StatusResponse.Version`, "ok" as `StatusResponse.Healthz` and a keyID (KMS KEK ID) as `StatusResponse.KeyID`
+  In response to procedure call Status, a compatible KMS plugin should return `v2beta1` as `StatusResponse.Version`, "ok" as `StatusResponse.Healthz` and a keyID (KMS KEK ID) as `StatusResponse.KeyID`

 * protocol: UNIX domain socket (`unix`)